 Hungary's general government budget deficit has fallen to below 3 percent of GDP, employment has hit a record high, and the financial burdens of households have decreased.
-Following 56 months of decline, the unemployment rate fell to 4.5 percent in the first quarter of 2017.
+Following 56 months of decline, the unemployment rate fell to an all-time low of 3.7 percent in 2018.

 Use the links below to learn more about economic opportunities in Hungary: